andersfuf/UIS_Prototype/README.md

-## Back log of User stories.
+## Back log of User stories (unfinished business).
 There is a dilemma.
 You want the current state of existing user stories.
 However a back log is also a repository of unfinished business.
+Decission 20231107: Maintain a consolidated respository of userstories along with the tasks.
+Have a Back log of user stories as unifinished business.

 #### Customer role: